ArchivesParts/leddar/README.md

 leddar
 ======

-Chrome extension to push message on the digitaleo led pan
+Chrome extension to push message on the digitaleo led panel